edgexfoundry/edgex-docs/docs_src/design/ucr/Extending-Device-Data.md

 In EdgeX today, Devices and their Resources such as those described in the last section can be added, but they are not seen as related to the south-bound Device or to each other, except perhaps by well-chosen Labels or Tags.

+The existing south-bound Device Profiles could be extended to simply add the new Resources, but nothing connects these Resources to their owning Service (ie, so core-command could be used to manage them).

 ### Requirements
 1. A means is defined to extend the Device metadata of a south-bound Device's profile with new resources that are